NetComposer/nkbase/doc/concepts.md

 To retrieve any object, you must know its Domain, Class and Key.
 NkBASE allows to perform several operations on all of the objects having a specific Domain and Class, like listing keys, searching or reindexing.

 NkBASE supports currently two different backends:
 * **LevelDB**: persistent store based on Basho version of Google's LevelDB.
-This is the default backend.
+This is the default backend, and can be deactivated using the {leveldb, false} config option.
 * **Ets**: non-persistent memory based store, based on Erlang ETS tables

 Most operations can be performed on any backend.
 However, the strong consistency subsystems can only use leveldb, since it needs a persistent backend.